2024 Scholarships - DeKalb County | CampusReel

 2024 DeKalb County Scholarships

 DeKalb County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 18% of DeKalb County residents in Alabama over the age of 25 have graduated with a professional degree - 15% have completed high school.
+Despite high costs, 70% of DeKalb County residents in Georgia over the age of 25 have graduated with a professional degree - 11% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that DeKalb County residents in Alabama will continue to need help paying for college.
-1,803 men and 1,650 women are enrolled in grades 9-12 while 784 men 1,530 women are currently undergraduates in college.
+It’s clear that DeKalb County residents in Georgia will continue to need help paying for college.
+19,151 men and 18,997 women are enrolled in grades 9-12 while 16,222 men 24,829 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to DeKalb County residents and can help pay for school in a variety of ways.
 DeKalb County scholarships, whether they are exclusively available to DeKalb County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for DeKalb County residents.

 How much total award money and scholarships are available for DeKalb County residents?